SOLID Principles in Rust: A Practical Guide

 This violates Open-Closed Principle because adding a new format requires modifying existing code.

-The Solution: Trait-Based Extension
+The Solution: Dynamic Trait Based Extension

 // cargo run -p ex_02_ocp